The five-point bootstrap: OPE truncation in five-point correlators

 Again, the sets of derivatives are chosen such that $\Delta_{\sigma}$ is closest to the exact value with the minimal standard deviation.
 Here we scan over the set of the equations~(\ref{equations}) obtained by taking three or fewer derivatives with respect to the cross-ratios $(a^{\pm},b^{\pm},w)$.
 The sets of derivatives that we use are given by eq.~(\ref{isingwardder}).
 We present the results in table~\ref{3dIsingtableWard}.

 Recently, the OPE coefficient $\lambda_{T\epsilon T}$ was computed in \cite{Hu:2023xak}, using the fuzzy sphere regularization developed in \cite{Zhu:2022gjc, Hu:2023xak}.
 The value they obtained is $\lambda_{T\epsilon T} \approx 0.8658(69)$.
 To directly compare their results with ours, one must first ensure that they are written in the same basis of 3-point tensor structures.
-The relation between this OPE coefficient and the $\lambda_{T\epsilon T}^{n_{IJ}}$ coefficients in the standard box basis is given by
+The relation between this OPE coefficient and the $\lambda_{T\epsilon T}^{n_{IJ}}$ coefficients in the standard box basis is given by\footnote{We thank Zheng Zhou and Yin-Chen He for pointing out an error in the previous version of this formula.}

 Using the Ward identities for the $\lambda_{T\epsilon T}^{n_{IJ}}$ coefficients (see e.g.~eq.~(4.123) in \citep{Poland:2021xjs}) one finds